Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Internal Policy Alignment

-\textbf{Different training dynamics of internal policy.} As shown in Figure~\ref{fig:internal_train_dy}, both internal layer policies collapse after 50 training steps, suggesting that optimizing internal policies alone is fundamentally misaligned with the objective of the language model policy $\pi_\theta$.
-Nevertheless, distinct patterns emerge.
-The entropy of $\pi_\theta$ rapidly converges to zero under standard RL training~\citep{cui2025entropy}, a well-known phenomenon encountered by various methods~\citep{peng2025simko, zhu2025surprising, dong2025agentic}.
+\paragraph{\textbf{Different Training Dynamics of Internal Policy.}} As shown in Figure~\ref{fig:internal_train_dy}, distinct patterns emerge across optimization of different internal layer policies.
 For the penultimate layer policy $\pi_\text{Layer}^{35}$, entropy shows minor fluctuations before aligning with $\pi_\theta$.
-But it suffers from severe repetition causing excessively long responses, likely because final decision-making is confined to the last layer~\citep{gupta2025llms}.
-In contrast, the knowledge integration layer policy $\pi_\text{Layer}^{26}$ exhibits unstable and increasing entropy, also resulting in longer outputs.
-The lower-layer internal policy $\pi_\text{Layer}^6$ maintains more stable entropy growth, with response lengths converging closer to those of $\pi_\theta$.
+However, it suffers from repetition causing excessively long responses.
+In contrast, the last integration region policy $\pi_\text{Layer}^{26}$ exhibits unstable and increased entropy.
+And the last exploration region policy $\pi_\text{Layer}^6$ maintains stable entropy growth, with response lengths converging closer to $\pi_\theta$.

-\textbf{Analysis of internal policy optimization.} Given the distinct training dynamics, we further investigate the underlying mechanism of internal policy optimization.
-Surprisingly, we find that this process induces a significant feature refinement in the model's internal states.
-Taking layer 6 $\pi_\text{Layer}^6$ for illustration, Figure~\ref{fig:analysis_combined} (a) shows that as optimization progresses, the similarity between its hidden states $\mathbf{H}^6$ and the final layer representations increases.
-This suggests that internal optimization forces the bottom layer to \textit{preemptively} capture high-level reasoning information, providing a more robust foundation for subsequent internal reasoning.
-While the entropy change dynamics in Figure~\ref{fig:analysis_combined}(b) indicate that the optimized internal policy progressively converges, the PPL trajectory in Figure~\ref{fig:analysis_combined}(c) reveals a clear trade-off: excessive alignment leads to performance collapse, suggesting that only a limited number of optimization steps are optimal.
+\paragraph{\textbf{Analysis of Internal Policy Optimization.}} We further investigate the mechanism behind internal policy alignment.
+We find that it induces clear feature refinement in internal states.
+Taking $\pi_\text{Layer}^6$ as an example, Figure~\ref{fig:analysis_combined}(a) shows that the optimized $\mathbf{H}^6$ becomes increasingly similar to final layer representations, suggesting that early layers acquire higher-level reasoning features before full policy optimization.
+Meanwhile, the entropy change in Figure~\ref{fig:analysis_combined}(b) shows progressive convergence of the optimized internal policy.
+Figure~\ref{fig:analysis_combined}(c,d) reveals the trade-off of internal policy alignment: while the KL trends show that $\pi_\text{Layer}^6$ remains well aligned with later-layer policies during the early stage, this alignment deteriorates with prolonged optimization and coincides with PPL degradation, suggesting that limited internal alignment steps are preferable.